iterate-ch/docs/protocols/sftp/index.md

 #### OpenSSH Key Format Interoperability

 OpenSSH private keys of type `rsa`, `dsa`, `ecdsa` and `ed25519` (in OpenSSL `PEM` format) are supported.
 The new OpenSSH format (`openssh-key-v1`) is only supported for `ecdsa` and `ed25519`.

-#### Configure Public Key Authentication

-See the tutorial [Configure Public Key Authentication for SFTP](../../tutorials/sftp_publickeyauth.md) to create a public/private key pair and configure public key authentication with an OpenSSH server.

 ##### OpenSSH User Certificate Authentication